 Part 10: Disjunctive Scheduling¶

 We ask you not to publish your solutions on a public repository.
-The instructors interested to get the source-code of the solutions can contact us.
+The instructors interested to get the source code of our solutions can contact us.

 Decomposing the Disjunctive Constraint¶

-Your task is to make the disjunctive constraint more efficient than using the cumulative constraint with unary capacity.
+Your task is to make the Disjunctive constraint more efficient than by using the Cumulative constraint with unit capacity:

-- Implement the decompostion with reified constraint for the Disjunctive.java. `
+- Implement the decomposition with reified constraints for Disjunctive.java..

-- Test if (as expected) this decomposition prunes more than the formulation with the TimeTable filtering for the cumulative constraint.
-Observe on the JobShop.java problem if the number of backtracks is reduced with the decomposition instead of the formulation with the cumulative.
-Test for instance on the small instance data/jobshop/sascha/jobshop-4-4-2 with 4 jobs, 4 machines, 16 activities.
+- Test whether, as expected, this decomposition prunes more than the formulation with timetable filtering for the Cumulative constraint.
+For example, observe on JobShop.java that the number of backtracks is reduced with the decomposition compared to the formulation with Cumulative.
+Test for instance on the small instance data/jobshop/sascha/jobshop-4-4-2 with 4 jobs, 4 machines, and 16 activities.

-- The overlad-checker, detectable precedences, not-first, edge-finding only filter one side of the activities.
-To get the symmetrical filtering implement the mirroring activities trick similarly to Cumulative.java.
+- Overload checking, detectable precedences, not-first-not-last, and edge finding only filter one side of the activities.
+To get the symmetrical filtering, implement the mirroring activities trick similarly to Cumulative.java.

-- The overload-checker should already make a big difference to prune the search tree.
-Make sure that larger-job-shop instances are now accessible for instance the data/jobshop/sascha/jobshop-6-6-0 should now become easy to solve.
+- The overload checker should already make a big difference to prune the search tree.
+Make sure that larger job-shop instances are now solved faster; for instance, data/jobshop/sascha/jobshop-6-6-0 should now become easy to solve.

-- Make sure you pass the tests DisjunctiveTest.java
+- Make sure your implementation passes the tests DisjunctiveTest.java.

-- (optional for a bonus) Implement the edge-finding in Disjunctive.java (you will also need to implement the ThetaLambdaTree data-structure).
+- (optional) Implement edge finding in Disjunctive.java (you will also need to implement the ThetaLambdaTree data structure).